tgtiburon/portfolio/README.md

    I worked on this project as a way to solidify my understanding in how html and css can be used to not only create a website, but to create a website that is pleasant to look at, but also be useful to those who need accomidations.
 In addition it will serve as my portfolio of my work while looking for a position as a full stack web developer.

+## Contributions

+  Art for this project was created by Ellie Gendreau an outstanding graphic designer, who happens to be my daughter.